 The Olympia 38- 604, weighing in at just under 12 pounds, is built with 20,000 psi of malleable steel casting.
 It would require a decent amount of force to cause it to break although it won’t stand up to the same abuse that a 30000 psi grey iron or a ductile iron vise would.
 Nonetheless, this vise does just fine, especially at the budget price point.
 The handle and spindles are manufactured with a black oxide finish which basically means that they are less likely to corrode and generally gives it a more stylish look.
 The mechanism of the jaws can be a little tight to open and close at first, but that can be fixed with a bit of lubricant.
 Overall fit and finish is passable overall, but if you consider the cheap price, the fit and finish is pretty darn good.

 If you are on a tight budget and can’t afford to shell out big dough for a bench vise, the Olympia 38-604 is the tool for you.
-It only averages $35 from most brick and mortar stores, but if you shop around you can usually find a better deal online.
-Places like Amazon often have it for about $30 with free shipping, which is a hard deal to top.
+It’s a little more expensive from most brick and mortar stores, but if you shop around you can usually find a better deal online.
+Places like Amazon often have highly competitive pricing, which is usually hard to top.
 As for value, there are many more vises out there twice or three times more expensive than the Olympia 38-604 that do the same job.
 So if you need to get a decent vise on the cheap, the Olympia 38-604 4 Inch will do the job.